ROS-PSE/arni/README.md

 =========
 This is the codebase of the Advanced ROS Network Introspection.

+**Hey guys, sorry for the long neglect of the project.
+I'd like to know if there is still interest in this project.
+If you are using it and want it to continue write me: arni-github@posteo.de.
+I'm also open to different contributors if someone has the time to do so :) Thanks a lot!**

 *Please note that this is still a development version.
 If you find any bugs please report or open pull requests.
 We will be fixing them as soon as our time permits it.*

 ##What is arni?